oxayavongsa/aai-501-final-team-4/README.md

 - Sharma, H., Harsora, H., & Ogunleye, B. (2024).
 An optimal house price prediction algorithm: XGBoost. *Analytics*, 3(1), 30-45. https://doi.org/10.3390/analytics3010003
 - Sokolova, M., & Lapalme, G. (2009).
 A systematic analysis of performance measures for classification tasks. *Information Processing & Management*, 45(4), 427-437. https://www.sciencedirect.com/science/article/pii/S0306457308000609
 - Yu, H., & Wu, J. (2016).
 Real estate price prediction with regression and classification.
 Retrieved from https://cs229.stanford.edu/proj2016/report/WuYu_HousingPrice_report.pdf

+### **Project Presentation**

+To provide a comprehensive overview of our research, findings, and the journey of our project, we have recorded a detailed presentation.
+This presentation covers our methodologies, data analysis, key insights, and the conclusions we've drawn from our exploration of real estate pricing tiers using machine learning algorithms.

+Watch our presentation to see our project come to life, understand our process, and get insights into the real estate market through our analysis.

+### **<a href="https://www.youtube.com/watch?v=video_id" target="_blank">Watch the Presentation on YouTube</a>**

+<I>Note: The link will be updated once our presentation is live on YouTube.</i>

 ## **Acknowledgments**